JakubMrowicki/health-tracker/README.md

 + 'A user: I want to write down and save my doctor's advice so that I don't forget it'
 + 'A user: I want to be able to pin important entries to the top of my timeline, such as important things to mention to my doctor upon my next visit'
 + 'A user: I want to be able to keep a well-being diary where I can write about how I'm feeling'
-+ 'A user: I want my profile to diplay my bio and allergies'
++ 'A user: I want my profile to display my bio and allergies'

 # 3: User Experience(UX)
 ## Strategy Plane